Lake Stuart

 Along the trail, Earth’s stony foundations are frequently visible through the forest’s thin soil, exposed or deposited by the ice age glaciers that raked the landscape and sculpted the dramatic peaks and valleys that exist today.

-Lake Stuart Trail, May 28, 2015.
+Lake Stuart Trail, Washington.

 Look for striking dashes of color hung about the trailside woodland.
 In spring, Rocky Mountain maples (Acer glabrum) (left) sport vivid, velvety leaf tips that are actually galls formed around tiny purple erineum maple mites (Eriophyes calcercis) that burrow into the leaves’ tissues to feed.
 The mites’ unusual handiwork seldom damages the maples.
 Throughout the seasons, vibrant tufts of wolf moss (Letharia vulpina) (right) add conspicuous dots of color to the often stark conifer branches.
 Misnamed, wolf moss is actually a lichen formerly used as poison for wolves and foxes.

-Lake Stuart Trail, May 28, 2015.
+Lake Stuart Trail, Washington.

 Autumn sets the trail’s mid-section meadow ablaze, whilst larches (Larix spp.) fleck the mountainsides with gold.

-Lake Stuart Trail, October 01, 2016.
+Lake Stuart Trail, Washington.

 Leaving the meadow behind, the trail climbs a small saddle along Lake Stuart’s unnamed creek (Stuart Creek would be a logical appellation), where its thundering waterfall is heard long before seen.
 Curiously, many peaks and creeks in the Enchantments and elsewhere in the broader Alpine Lakes Wilderness lack names, the result of the National Park Service’s policy of leaving features unnamed that were still nameless at the time land was designated a wilderness area, in order to preserve its truly wild character.
-Lake Stuart Trail, May 29, 2015.
+Lake Stuart Trail, Washington.

 © 2016-2024 Anthony Colburn.
 Images may not be used or reproduced in any form without express written consent.